akashdhruv/Para-Physics/README.md

 <p align="justify">
 <ol>
-	<li>This is version 2.0 of the software, previous versions can be found in the old releases
+	<li>This is version 2.0 of the software, previous versions can be found in the old releases</li>
-	<li>The software can solve Incompressible Navier-Stokes and Heat advection diffusion equations for both singlephase and multiphase problems
+	<li>The software can solve Incompressible Navier-Stokes and Heat advection diffusion equations for both singlephase and multiphase problems</li>
-	<li>Immersed boundary method is implemented to compute flow over solid bodies
+	<li>Immersed boundary method is implemented to compute flow over solid bodies</li>
-	<li>Progress is underway to add new physics modules
+	<li>Progress is underway to add new physics modules</li>
 </ol>
 </p>